tep00018/ECommerceRAG/README.md

   year={2025},
   note={Manuscript submitted for review to ACM},
 }
-}
 ```

 ## 📄 License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ## 🙏 Acknowledgments